json-everything/json-everything/CONTRIBUTING.md

-# Local Setup

 ## Requirements

-These libraries run tests in .Net Core 3.1 and .Net 5, so you'll need those.
+These libraries run tests in .Net Core 3.1 and .Net 6, so you'll need those.

-You'll also need .Net 6 installed to support the auto-formatting hook below.

 There are definitely some C#8 features in the code.
 All of the projects are configured to use the latest C# version.